 - Virtually all chapters have undergraduate members; 23% also have graduate students, 16% have associate or social members—students not yet eligible for full membership, and 9% have active alumni members.

 Almost all chapters conduct activities during the year, creating engagement, providing enrichment, developing fellowship, and generating an incentive to join.

 - By far the most common activity is a new member induction ceremony.
-More than 90% of chapters hold such ceremonies at least once a year.
+Nearly 90% of chapters hold such ceremonies at least once a year.